 Delivering excellence in health and social care at an individual, team and organisational level is not just desirable but achievable.
-The philosophy of this programme is that for excellence to flourish every member of staff must be committed to, and play their part in, an integrated governance approach; where people-centredness and people centred approaches to care are afforded the same esteem and recognition as finance, performance, risk management, safety and quality.
-The programme is designed to develop and equip critical advocates and ambassadors for quality, safety and governance in health and social care – and enables you to apply comprehensive knowledge, understanding, expertise and advanced skills to lead the evidence based enhancement of quality, safety and governance in health and social care settings.
-The programme is suitable for individuals from the public, independent and voluntary sectors, from any professional background, including clinical and support services.
+The philosophy of this course is that for excellence to flourish every member of staff must be committed to, and play their part in, an integrated governance approach.
+This is where people-centredness and people centred approaches to care are afforded the same esteem and recognition as finance, performance, risk management, safety and quality.

 What you study

 You study issues related to the transition to master’s level.
 You explore the context of safety, quality and governance in terms of policy, theory and experience, at a personal, local, national and international level.
 You also study different types and sources of evidence, using these to identify a quality, safety or governance issue of relevance to your role based on an in-depth study of the principles, practices and tools of safety and governance in health and social care.

 - Principles and Practice of Safety and Governance in Health and Social Care

 - Using Evidence to Advance Quality, Safety and Governance in Health and Social Care

 The course is taught in short study blocks spread across the academic year over a total of 14 contact days.
 We use a range of teaching methods including lectures and workshops, student-led seminars, action learning, interactive and online learning activities, directed and self-directed study activities.
 You are supported by module tutors with extensive experience in this subject area and the programme leader who is a member of the founding cohort for the NHS England and Health Foundation Q initiative.

 How you are assessed